bruceravel/SCFtests/use.md

 1. `Copper.json`: a JSON file containing values used in the mustache file
-2. `Copper.mustache`: a feff.inp for running feff8 with certain values
+2. `Copper.mustache`: a feff.inp for running Feff8 with certain values
    replaced by [mustache](https://github.com/mustache/mustache)
    tokens
-3. `Copper.feff6`: the same feff.inp data, but structured for use with feff6
+3. `Copper.feff6`: the same feff.inp data, but structured for use with Feff6
 4. `Copper.py`: the fitting model, using larch syntax for setting up and running the fit
-5. `Copper.chik`: the chi(k) as a column ASCII file with wavenumber in the first column and un-k-weighted chi(k) in the second column
+5. `Copper.chik`: the &chi;(k) as a column ASCII file with wavenumber in the first column and un-k-weighted &chi;(k) in the second column

 So, if you introduce a new material, you **must** provide each of these files, replacing `Copper` with the name of the new material.